CodeMaster7000/Google-Plus-Rendered-Share-Button/README.md

 # Google-Rendered-Share-Button

-A button that lets you share interactive posts on the now discontinued Google+
+A rendered button that lets you share interactive posts on Google+.
+Credit to the Google+ Developers' Website for the code at: https://developers.google.com/+/web/share/interactive (I have slightly edited the code).